BrettLoewen/stellar-tactics/README.md

 # stellar-tactics
 A tactics game prototype in the style of XCOM

---Plans--
+--Plans--\n
---Phase 1--
+--Phase 1--\n
-Overview: Create the foundations for future phases of development to build upon
+Overview: Create the foundations for future phases of development to build upon\n
 Features:
   -Units with a small amount of primitive actions (move, shoot, grenade, melee, and interact) -The foundations of a tile-based navigation system